TABLE - U.S. jobless claims fell in latest week

 STATES WITH INCREASES IN CLAIMS OF MORE THAN 1,000:

-The department said two states reported an increase in claims, not seasonally adjusted, of more than 1,000 in the week ended Aug.
-17, the latest period for which data are available:
+The department said 15 states reported an increase in claims, not seasonally adjusted, of more than 1,000 in the week ended July 6, the latest period for which data are available.
+Among the largest were:

 STATES WITH DECREASES IN CLAIMS OF MORE THAN 1,000:

-The department said one state reported a decrease in claims, not seasonally adjusted, of more than 1,000 in the week ended Aug.
-17, the latest period for which data are available:
+The department said five states reported a decrease in claims, not seasonally adjusted, of more than 1,000 in the week ended July 6, the latest period for which data are available.
+Among the largest were:

 Reuters survey of U.S.economists' forecast: